That said, this was a good read:

-Update, in Greece and probably for the next year too.
 Taking a break from academic responsibilities.
 Working on establishing a company and crew dealing with IT Consulting (business computing mostly).
-Seeing if I could survive living in Greece, but working out of Canada (online work).
+That's a few projects for clients and a couple of my own...
 Feels like all the possibilities are open right now.

 I am indeed always up for making friends - but I prefer real contact when possible.
 Away from computers and enjoying the moment.

 I have reached a state in which I love simply being by myself.
 Enjoying my friends, and life.
 As such, I'm not in a rush or find it necessary to be with anyone.
 I'm open to discovery, however, and I love meeting new people.
 It takes the right kind to move me.

 Looking for: Friends, you have to start there - and if you do, you've at least gained a friend.
 If there is romantic interest, criteria are likely to be an honest and well-developed personality, good looks - signs of great health and general fitness.
 My requirements are variable, but it must be a balanced equation :)